Here's what you need to know...

 First, here's a short crash course on this important hormone.

-Leptin was discovered by Ingalls and friends in the early 1950's (Ingalls, AM, et al 1950).
-Fast forward to the early 90's when it was "rediscovered", and many were predicting it would be the biggest weight loss breakthrough ever.
+Leptin was discovered by researchers in the '50s.
+Fast forward to the '90s when it was "rediscovered", and many were predicting it would be the biggest weight loss breakthrough ever.

-It's a hormone that is released primarily by fat cells (adipocytes) and works to regulate appetite, body fat mass, and basal metabolic rate.
+It's a hormone that's released primarily by fat cells (adipocytes) and works to regulate appetite, body fat mass, and basal metabolic rate.

-Until just a few years ago, researchers thought that fat cells sat on their collective butts all day and were only a storage place for unsightly body fat.
+Until just a few years ago, researchers thought that fat cells were only a storage place for unsightly body fat.

-We know now that those pesky fat cells are very metabolically active, releasing and receiving a myriad of messenger hormones, one of which is leptin.
+We know now that they're very metabolically active, releasing and receiving a myriad of messenger hormones, one of which is leptin.

 How Does Leptin Work?